 Which fruits?
 Strawberries, raspberries, blackberries, blackcurrants, redcurrants.

 There are only two genuine PYO farm we know of within London, one for north Londoners, the other for south.
-Parkside Farm is the northern offering, a half hour walk from Gordon Hill station, so is doable without a car.
-There's a minimum spend of £4 per person (including kids old enough to walk) on picked produce, so factor that in if you're going as a family.
+Parkside Farm is the northern offering, a half hour walk from Gordon Hill station, so doable without a car.
+It's open for strawberry picking from 15 June 2022, and this year you need to book your slot in advance, for £4 per person, but that £4 is redeemable against the fruit you pick when you visit.
 Vegetables are available too — see the crop calendar for a rough guide of what's being picked when.

-Interestingly, many of the strawberries grown here are 'table-top strawberries', meaning they're grown using a system that produces the fruit roughly at head height — so no more doing your back in bending down to pick.
+In previous years, many of the strawberries grown here have been 'table-top strawberries', meaning they're grown using a system that produces the fruit roughly at head height — so no more doing your back in bending down to pick.

 Hewitts Farm, Orpington